datareel/datareel/cluster_manager/README.txt

 NOTE: If you run the watch_cluster.sh script as another user, the user must have read access to the /etc/drcm/.auth directory and auth keys.

-In your “cm_alert_list.sh” file set up the email accounts and/or SMS
+In your "cm_alert_list.sh" file set up the email accounts and/or SMS
 accounts:

 # vi /etc/drcm/my_cluster_conf/cm_alert_list.sh